CodecoolGlobal/tech-interview-workbook-markveszelka/docs/advance_PHP/module_advanced_php.md

 Middlewares can be assigned to specific routes, making them extremely flexible for managing access and behaviors across different parts of your application.

 #### What are service providers in Laravel?
-`Service Providers` in Laravel are the central place for all Laravel application bootstrapping.
+`Service Providers` in Laravel are the central place for all Laravel application bootstrapping: that is, laravel’s core services and our application’s services, classes and their dependencies are injected in service container through providers.
+Service providers are the central place to configure the application.\
 Every Laravel application and Laravel package comes with service providers.
 They are responsible for:

  - Binding components into the Laravel service container
  - Registering event listeners